 If you fail to carry the minimum insurance limits required by the Texas Financial Responsibility Act, then you are going to need to hire an attorney to defend you and pay them out-of-pocket.
 You can defend yourself in Texas, however, this is ill-advised.
 Texas Judges expect you to know all the laws and rules when you walk into the courtroom and will not take time to educate you.
 Opposing counsel cannot ethically give you any legal advice because they represent your adversary.
 If you miss a deadline because you do not know the filing periods, you may have your pleadings stricken and/or have a default judgment taken against you.

-What if I was driving someone else’s car?
+What if I am in an accident while driving someone else’s car?

 In Texas, insurance coverage follows the vehicle first and the person second.
 This means that if there was an insurance policy on the vehicle that does not exclude you from coverage, then that policy is the primary insurance and must treat you as their insured for purposes of the accident.
 If they fail to have sufficient liability coverage or you are excluded, then any other auto policy on which you are the named insured becomes responsible.